 - Click Save at the bottom of the page.

-Adding the custom ticket field to your conversational flow
+Adding the custom ticket field to your conversation flow

-Next, create your conversational flow in Flow Builder, making sure to include the Nature of issue custom field in your Transfer to agent step.
+Next, create your conversation bot making sure to include the Nature of issue custom field in your Transfer to agent step.
 As with the previous procedure, here we'll recommend specific information to match our scenario.
 You can change these as needed to fit your own scenario.

 To add the custom ticket field to your flow